CEREBRAL CONTUSIONS, DIFFUSE AXONAL INJURY, AND THE SHAKEN BABY SYNDROME

 white matter degeneration.

 Microscopically, the damaged white matter shows axonal swellings.
-These can occur anywhere but are particularly common in the parasagittal parts of the brain, the corpus callosum, fornix, internal capsule, and the brain stem.
+These can occur anywhere but are particularly common in the parasagittal parts of the brain, the corpus callosum, fornix, internal capsule, nd the brain stem.
 Axonal swellings can be detected with H&E and silver stains 15 hours after the injury.
 Immunostains with antibodies to Beta Amyloid Precursor Protein (BAPP) can detect the axonal lesions in 2-3 hours after the injury.
 BAPP is produced by neurons as a reaction to injury.
 It flows down the axon and accumulates at points of axonal constriction or transection.
 Some axons have multiple swellings that give them a beaded appearance.
 Axonal swellings may persist for years.
 Distal to the swellings, axons and myelin degenerate and gliosis develops over time.
 Severe DAI may cause decrease of white matter volume, atrophy of the corpus callosum, and dilatation of the lateral ventricles.
 Some patients with severe TBI and DAI also have neuronal loss and microglial nodules in the cortex, deep nuclei and brainstem (diffuse neuronal injury.)

-CEREBRAL CONCUSSION iis characterized by transient loss of consciousness and post-traumatic amnesia of variable duration, in most cases less than 30 minutes, and other symptoms, including anxiety, depression, sleep disorder and headache.
+CEREBRAL CONCUSSION is characterized by transient loss of consciousness and post-traumatic amnesia of variable duration, in most cases less than 30 minutes, and other symptoms, including anxiety, depression, sleep disorder and headache.
 Its pathology is difficult to establish because there is no opportunity for neuropathological observations.
 It had been considered to be a reversible functional disturbance without structural damage.
 It has been proposed that there is a continuum of brain injury in concussion, ranging from very mild cases in which patients are dazed for a few seconds without losing consciousness, to the most severe ones in which there are persistent neurological abnormalities and structural changes that blend with DAI.
 In that sense, classic cerebral concussion may be a mild form of DAI.
 Loss of neurological function is probably caused by axonal dysfunction.
 Loss of consciousness, in particular, may be caused by dysfunction of the reticular activating substance of the upper brainstem.
 This is the part of the CNS that is subjected to the highest twisting force during sagittal rotation of the hemispheres.
 More important, it has become evident that repeated concussions, especially before symptoms from the previous one resolve, have a cumulative effect and can cause chronic traumatic encephalopathy.
 While the focus has been on the white matter, MRI studies have shown recently reduced cortical thickness and reduced hippocampal volumes in children with mild concussion.
 These abnormalities persist up to 4 months postinjury and suggest structural damage to the gray matter.

 The initial event in concussion is probably axonal distortion or stretching, which allows efflux of potassium into the extracellular space and inlfux of calcium into axons.
 This results in release of glutamate, which triggers an excitotoxic cascade, similar to hypoxic-ischemic encephalopathy.
 The Na+/K+ ATP-dependent pump overworks in order to restore ionic balance, leading to energy depletion, glycolysis, lactic acidosis, and oxidative dysfunction.
 There are severe fluctuations of cerebral perfusion.
 The effects of this neurometabolic cascade range from reversible neuronal depression to permanent damage.